 At one night, I charged the earphones until it is full.
 The next, day I use it to listen to music but surprisingly, it only lasts less than thirty minutes.

-After hours of struggling trying to find a solution for this issue, I found at least two methods you can try to fix the device without any tools and not void the warranty.
+After hours of struggling trying to find a solution for this issue, I found at least two methods you can try to fix the device without any tools and won’t void the warranty.

 #1 Make sure you turned off the noise-canceling feature

-Bluedio TN2 has a noise-canceling feature, but unfortunately, there’s no clear turn on/turn off marks that could help users the current state of the feature.
+Bluedio TN2 has a noise-canceling feature, but unfortunately, there’s no obvious on/off sign that could help users see the current state of the feature.

 The switch is located next to the power button on the right side of the earphones.
-After that, charge the earphones again and try to play music.
+After that, recharge the earphones again and try to play some music.

 #2 Reset the earphones if it won’t start